sumsuns/azuremysqlserver/README.md

 # Azure Database for MySQL Terraform Module

-Azure Database for MySQL is easy to set up, manage and scale.
-It automates the?management and maintenance of the  infrastructure and?database server,?including?routine?updates,?backups and security.
+Azure Database to manage and scale.
+It automates the management  of infrastructure and database server, including,routine, updates,backups and security.

 ## Module Usage